 Become so dependent on Him that when you encounter financial trouble, you won’t run to your banker-you’ll run to Him.

-The more you depend on the Holy Spirit, the more you open the door for Him to be active in your life.
+The more you depend on the Holy Spirit, the more you are connected to heaven.
+This open the door for Him to be active in your life.
 It’s your dependency upon Him that clears the way for Him to move in your life.
 So don’t make decisions by yourself.
 You don’t know the future.
 Lean on the Holy Spirit.
 He knows what’s ahead!

 Please support us to reach others by sharing this article